Doreen2002/Doreen2002/README.md

 - 👋 Hi, I’m @Doreen Mwape
 - 👀 I’m interested in programming
 - 🌱 I’m currently working on Frappe and Erpnext projects
-- 💞️ I’m looking to collaborate on AI projects
+- 💞️ I’m looking to explore Data Science with Python
 - 📫 How to reach me doreenmwapekatebe8@gmail.com

 <!---